-Polymorphism lets us encapsulate a request-an exertion-then establish the signature of operation to call and vary the effect of calling the underlying operation by varying its implementation.
+Polymorphism lets us encapsulate a request-in FMI an exertion-then establish the signature of operation to call and vary the effect of calling the underlying operation by varying its implementation.
 The Command design pattern [10] establishes an operation signature as an interface and defines various implementations of the interface.
 In FMI, the following three operations are defined:

-- 1. Exertion.exert(Transaction):Exertion-join the federation; - 2.
-Servicer.service(Exertion, Transaction):Exertion-request a service in the federation from the top-level Servicer obtained by the receiver; - 3.
-Exerter.exert(Exertion, Transaction):Exertion-execute the argument exertion by the target provider in the federation.
+- 1. Exertion.exert(Transaction):Exertion join the federation - 2.
+Servicer.service(Exertion, Transaction):Exertion request a service in the federation initiated by the receiver - 3.
+Exerter.exert(Exertion, Transaction):Exertion execute the component exertion by the target provider in the federation

-The above Triple Command pattern defines various implementations of these interfaces: Exertion, Servicer, and Exerter.
-This approach allows for the P2P environment via the Servicer interface, extensive modularization of Exertions and Exerters, and extensibility from the triple design pattern so requestors can submit any service-oriented programs (exertions) they want with or without transactional semantics.
+The Triple Command pattern defines various implementations of these interfaces: Exertion, Servicer, and Exerter.
+This approach allows for the P2P environment [8] via the Servicer interface, extensive modularization of Exertions and Exerters, and extensibility from the triple design pattern so requestors can submit any service-oriented programs (exertions) they want with or without transactional semantics.
+Note that both ServiceTasker and ServiceJobber are Servicers and Exerters (see Figure 8 for details); more precisely their proxies are remote objects of the Servicer type only while the provider itself (local object) is both of Servicer and Exerter type.

 FMI triple Command Pattern is used as follows:

-- 1. An exertion can be invoked by calling Exertion.exert(Transaction).
-The Exertion.exert operation implemented in ServiceExertion uses ServicerAccessor to locate in runtime the provider matching the exertion's PROCESS signature. - 2.
-If the matching provider is found, then on its access proxy (that can also be a smart proxy) the Servicer.service(Exertion, Transaction) method is invoked. - 3.
+1. An exertion can be invoked by calling Exertion.exert(Transaction).
+The Exertion.exert operation implemented in ServiceExertion uses ServiceAccessor to locate in runtime the provider matching the exertion's PROCESS signature (see Figure 8 for classes involved).

+- 2. If the matching provider is found, then on its access proxy (that can also be a smart proxy) the Servicer.service(Exertion, Transaction) method is invoked. - 3.
 When the requestor is authenticated and authorized by the provider to invoke the method defined by the exertion's PROCESS signature, then the provider calls its own exert operation: Exerter.exert(Exertion, Transaction). - 4.
 Exerter.exert method calls exert either of ServiceTasker or ServiceJobber (depending on the type of the exertion: either Task or Job) that by reflection calls the method specified in the PROCES signature (interface and selector) of the exertion.
 All application domain methods of any application interface (custom Tasker interfaces) have the same signature: a single Context type parameter and a Context type return vale.
 Thus a custom interface looks like an RMI interface with the above simplification on the common signature for all interface methods.

-In the FMI approach, a requestor can create any Exertion, composed from any hierarchically nested Exertions, with any service provider supplied ontology.
-The provider's service context ontology, object proxies and registration object attributes are network-centric; all of them are part of the provider's registration so they can be accessed via Cataloger or lookup services by any requestor on the network, e.g., service browsers [11] or custom service UI user agents [29] providing interactive exertion-oriented programming.
-In SORCER, using these zero-install service UIs, the user can define data for downloaded ontology and create a task/job to be executed on the virtual metacomputer.
+In the FMI approach, a requestor can create any Exertion, composed from any hierarchically nested Exertions, with any service provider supplied anthology.
+The context anthologies along with object proxies and their object attributes are network-centric; they are part of the provider's registration so can they be accessed via Cataloger or lookup services by any requestor on the network, e.g., service browsers [11] or custom service UI user agents [37] providing interactive exertion-oriented programming.
+In SOR-CER, using these zero-install service UIs, the user can define data for downloaded ontology and create a task/job to be executed on the virtual metacomputer.